Alek Thomas Player Props: Diamondbacks vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 25th in MLB with a collective 8.1 strikeouts per nine innings.
+- The 8.1 strikeouts per nine innings put together by the Marlins pitching staff ranks 24th in the league.

-- The Marlins have the 20th-ranked team ERA among all MLB pitching staffs (4.79).
+- The Marlins have the 19th-ranked team ERA among all league pitching staffs (4.60).

-- The Marlins rank 15th in baseball in home runs given up (16 total, 1.1 per game).
+- Marlins pitchers combine to rank 13th in baseball in home runs given up (16 total, 1.1 per game).

-- The Marlins will send Garrett (0-0) to make his second start of the season.
+- Alcantara (1-1) gets the starting nod for the Marlins in his fourth start of the season.
+He's put together a 5.79 ERA in 18 2/3 innings pitched, with 11 strikeouts.

-- His last time out came on Sunday against the New York Mets, when the left-hander threw 4 2/3 innings, surrendering two earned runs while allowing nine hits.
+- The righty's most recent appearance was on Monday against the Philadelphia Phillies, when he threw four innings, surrendering nine earned runs while allowing 10 hits.

 © 2023 Data Skrive.
 All rights reserved.